 Till Absalon died, the city had transformed into a vital military post where the stone fortress (built by Absalon on the Isle of ’Slotsholmen’ to protect Copenhagen) served as a pedestal for the demolition of the Wendish pirates.

-In 1801, a British fleet under Admiral Parker fought a major battle which is famous as the 'Battle of Copenhagen' with the Danish Navy in Copenhagen harbor.
+In 1801, a British fleet under Admiral Parker fought a significant battle famous as the Battle of Copenhagen with the Danish Navy in Copenhagen harbour.